KarmakarAnish/ClickHouseQueryExecution/README.md

 **Why this is the correct code change:**

 This change does **not** remove the filter.
 It only prevents ClickHouse from moving the filter from `WHERE` into `PREWHERE`.
-The query result should remain correct, but ClickHouse loses the early-filtering advantage of PREWHERE.
+The query result remains correct, but ClickHouse loses the early-filtering advantage of PREWHERE.

 **Experiment Outcome:**